 Just weeks after the devastating 2010 earthquake in Haiti the Children of Haiti Project was set up.
-The aim: to take children living in severe poverty in a tent camp with very limited or no previous access to schooling, and provide them with good quality education through to Year 8 level – an opportunity that would be given to an average child in New Zealand.
+The goal: to take children living in severe poverty in a tent camp with very limited or no previous access to schooling, and provide them with good quality education through to Year 8 level – an opportunity that would be given to an average child in New Zealand.

 The following year (2011) the Kenbe La Foundation & Purple Cake Day came on board to help this dream come through.
-The outstanding success of the project has seen the school commit to taking the children right through to high school graduation, and Purple Cake Day aims to continue as a part of that.
+This has been achieved with outstanding results – beyond expectations.

 The students come to this school for more than just reading and writing.
 They also receive hot meals, regular health check-ups and an education programme that is progressive, creative and respectful of their needs and rights.
 Importantly, all of the children are learning basic hygiene, health and safety and life skills to help them survive and thrive in the Western Hemisphere's poorest country.

 Download 1 page about COHPVideo - Our partner project COHP : Meet Mikerlange